ericmaster/docker/README.md

 Docker host installation
 ------------------------

-As I'm working from a Ubuntu station, installing **Docker Engine** was pretty simple, just follow the directions here https://docs.docker.com/installation/ubuntulinux/#installation.
+Installing **Docker Engine** is pretty simple either in Ubuntu or Debien, just follow the directions here https://docs.docker.com/installation/ubuntulinux/#installation for ubuntu or http://docs.docker.com/engine/installation/debian/#installation for debian.
+In the case of debian, when reaching the step of adding the repository URL, make sure apt https transport is installed through `apt-get install apt-transport-https`.
 Read next sections too until the bottom, as they have really good information

 Also important to install **Docker Machine** following guidelines here https://docs.docker.com/machine/install-machine/#on-linux